 The morning at Olympia – home of the main sanctuary of Zeus and the setting for the pan-Hellenic games.
 We visit the athletics stadium, the workshop of Phidias and the temples of Hera and Zeus.
 Transfer to Delphi.

 Delphi is the most spectacular of all ancient Greek sites.
 We visit the Sanctuary of Apollo and the museum, which evokes the extraordinary opulence of the Sanctuary in its heyday.
 Continue to Athens for an evening lecture.

 For anyone with an interest in Ancient Greece, the first visit to the Acropolis in Athens is an unforgettable moment.
-We also tour the Acropolis Museum, and trace the outline of civic life in the Agora.
+We also tour the Acropolis Museum.

-Following a free morning, we head to the north of the city, and the unrivalled collection of sculpture, pottery, jewellery and frescoes at the National Archaeological Museum.
+In the morning we head to the north of the city to see the unrivalled collection of sculpture, pottery, jewellery and frescoes at the National Archaeological Museum.
 We then return to the heart of the city, and trace the outline of civic life in the Ancient Agora.
 Group dinner.

 Our trip finishes at the hotel after breakfast.

 Professor Antony Spawforth

 Professor Emeritus of Ancient History at Newcastle University, Tony has published eleven books on Greek and Roman antiquity, Versailles, and the courts of ancient monarchs.
 These include The Oxford Companion to Classical Civilization, The Complete Greek Temples, and Greece: An Oxford Archaeological Guide (with Christopher Mee).
 A former Assistant Director of the British School of Archaeology in Athens, he also presented eight documentaries in the BBC’s Ancient Voices series between 1996 and 2000.
 His journalism includes articles for The Times, The Observer, The Telegraph and The Spectator.